Account console settings

 A product environment encompasses a distinct asset repository with specific settings and attributes.
 To learn more about product environments, see What's a product environment?.

 To manage your product environments, navigate to the Product Environment page of the Console Settings.
 Here, you can browse through all your product environments, search for specific ones, enable or disable them and modify attributes such as cloud name (the unique identifier), display name (shown in the Product Selector instead of the cloud name, if defined) and description.
-You can check if your product environments are using dynamic folder mode, and you can add new product environments, within the limit of your plan.
+You can check if your product environments are using dynamic folders mode, and you can add new product environments, within the limit of your plan.

 Product environment settings

-When creating a new product environment, you can configure its cloud name, display name, and description.
-By default, all new product environments are set to use the dynamic folders mode, which allows for flexibility in organizing files.
+• By default, all new product environments are set to use the dynamic folders mode, which allows for flexibility in organizing files.
 However, if necessary, you can select fixed folder mode.
-Once your product environment is created, you can't change folder modes.
+You can't change folder modes in existing product environments.

 Dynamic and fixed folder modes